opensovereigncloud/metal/docs/concepts/switch.md

 ---
 ###### Footnote

-If steps are failed, due to unfilled `.spec.inventoryRef.name` or absent switch type label, object's state will be set to `Pending` value.
-After it switch will not be ever requeued for reconciliation until both of these conditions.
+If the field `.spec.inventoryRef.name` is empty, object's state will be set to `Pending` value.
+After it switch will never be re-queued for reconciliation until the condition is satisfied.